Mechanized Analysis of Anselm's Modal Ontological Argument: Preamble

 \section{Preamble}

-This is a minor update with better typesetting and some small addenda to a paper published in the International Journal for Philosophy of Religion, vol. 89, pp. 135--152, April 2021 (online publication 4 August 2020).
+This is a minor update with better typesetting and some small addenda plus a new (June 2024) postscript to a paper published in the International Journal for Philosophy of Religion, vol. 89, pp. 135--152, April 2021 (online publication 4 August 2020).